Editor’s Note

 Even as 196 days have passed since October 7th, 2023, there has been and cannot be no easy resumption of daily life, even as readers or writers who are likely to be far from the geographic reach of ongoing genocide in Palestine.
 And should you find that is not your reality, whether through imminent danger, or threat to your family or loved ones, it is my own dearest hope that the sweetness of daily life is restored, and further—guaranteed—to you and yours, safe, liberated, and free.

 I could not begin to suggest that I have an ethical answer for how to live with such knowledge of such an extremity of violence that is taking place, in this moment or the next, in my capacity as an ordinary person, writer, and editor.
 But I do know that there can be no movement through daily life, especially one within the complicit parameters of the U.S., unshadowed by genocide of Palestinians in Gaza, the West Bank, and in refugee camps, international military strikes, and for many, near-unbearable daily tension and uncertainty.
-In such a context, nothing short of the heroic suspends us from this state of permanent disgrace—though we must yet do what we can.
+In such a context, nothing short of the heroic suspends us from this state of permanent disgrace—though we must yet do what we can when and where that is possible.
 Especially if you are online, you will have by now come across many resources and points of access to help, act, educate, participate, or sustain yourself, or to witness genuinely inspiring action, like what’s being undertaken by the Columbia student movement and other student groups and their advocates acting now in solidarity.
 Perhaps one truth is that writing, from the protest sign to the book, should it remain intact or legible, holds these moments through and into recorded history, creating a lineage of record for contemplative or physical return, like many poets and thinkers, from Etel Adnan, Edward Said, Aimé Césaire, to m.s.
 RedCherries, with her upcoming first collection of poetry, among so many others, show.
 And while an editor’s note to an issue of a literary journal supplies a register both of that issue’s contents and by extension, the literary world and next, the world at large from which it’s all drawn, even as I try to make clear my moral feeling, there’s something undoubtedly insular about that.
 To write from within this state of tension is neither neutral or bad, nor is it good, but one must at the very least speak from this nexus plainly.
 Travis Sharp, writing from the context of exploitation of the white working class of the U.S. South and its often attendant moral contortions, speaks alongside Lorine Niedecker as he negotiates this circumstance in poetry:

 “no layoff